 Becoming an SEO specialist or a social media expert, rather than a digital marketing all-rounder, is much more likely to net you the higher-earning positions.

 3. It’s Hard to Keep up with Changes

 Digital marketing is a field that’s constantly evolving and changing, as new technologies emerge and existing platforms adapt their ways of working (take Google’s constantly shifting algorithm, for example).

 While certain things will always remain equal (a good grasp of keywords is critical to paid search, link building is the key to SEO, and engagement is the only worthy pursuit for social), your career is going to suffer if you don’t keep yourself up to speed with the rate of change.

-A desire to read and learn from industry experts on a daily basis, along with the ability to search out relevant information using the right tools, is the only way to stay ahead of the game.
-In digital marketing, if you fall behind, more technological advanced individuals will quickly snap up your place.
+A desire to read and learn from industry experts daily, along with the ability to search out relevant information using the right tools, is the only way to stay ahead of the game.
+In digital marketing, if you fall behind, more technologically advanced individuals will quickly snap up your place.

 The explosion of digital marketing as the primary platform for most companies to engage with their consumers means there has been a rapid increase in the number of competitors vying for the work.

 Digital agencies and freelancers are growing in number, meaning that to keep customers satisfied and on the books, the work has to be perfect.

 For the employee, this often translates into extreme pressure to get the job done quickly and to a very high standard.
 Deadlines are often unreasonable and change without warning, overtime is frequent and non-negotiable, and you can forget stopping for lunch.

 5. It’s Not as Creative as You May Think